 Since Kallas was a fellow San Bernardino County immigration attorney, with offices in Rancho Cucamonga, I caught wind of his schemes several years ago.

-Here is an earlier post about the widespread scheme used by Kallas which I wrote at the time his shenanigans were first uncovered.
+Here is an earlier post about the widespread fraud scheme used by Kallas which I wrote at the time his shenanigans were first uncovered.

 Maybe the date you entered the U.S. is off.
 Or the country listed as your place of birth is inaccurate.
 Perhaps your past convictions or arrests were omitted.

 In fact, you don’t have to be really husband and wife to file for a marriage visa.